 -

-Shep was born and raised in Revelstoke. .
-He was introduced to skiing and climbing at a very young age by his farther, who is also an ACMG certified Mountain Guide.
+Shep was born and raised in Revelstoke and was introduced to skiing and climbing at a very young age by his father, a Mountain Guide.
 He spent his childhood climbing and skiing in the Selkirk Mountains of British Columbia.

 Shep loves sport climbing with friends, exploring new mountains and hunting for new ski lines.
-He is a prolific and passionate route developer and is credited with many first ascents, spanning a variety of styles, and ranging in difficulty from 5.8 to hard 5.13.
+He is a passionate route developer and has put up countless climbing routes in the Revelstoke area.
+His first ascents span a variety of styles, ranging in difficulty from 5.8 to hard 5.13.

 Although he is still based in Revelstoke, Shep loves to travel and guide across Canada and abroad.